What's the difference between Samsung's Galaxy Watch 3 and Watch Active 2?

 |Aluminium

-That was a lot to cover, wasn't it?
-Let's dive into what makes each watch great before we decide on a winner in this matchup.
+That was a lot to cover.
+Let's dive into what makes each watch great before deciding on a winner in this matchup.

-Athleisure focus Samsung Galaxy Watch Active 2
+Athleisure focus: Samsung Galaxy Watch Active 2

 The Samsung Galaxy Watch Active 2 is the perfect wearable for the fitness-focused person who wants a legitimate smartwatch companion.
 It compares quite favorably to more dedicated sports watches and trackers in this space while dramatically outpacing those other devices when it comes to the user interface, power, and smartwatch functionality.

 This sporty watch comes in two sizes, a smaller 40mm and a larger 44mm, with four subtle yet beautiful colors to choose from, including black, gold, silver, and pink.
-The casing is constructed of brushed aluminum, which is both durable and lightweight, and the overall feel with the included fluoroelastomer bands is quite comfortable.
+The casing is constructed of brushed aluminum, which is durable and lightweight, and the overall feel with the included fluoroelastomer bands is quite comfortable.
 You almost don't even notice that you have it on!

 The display is a bright and beautiful SUPER AMOLED panel, and it features one of Samsung's best user interface features, a rotating bezel.
 Well, sort of.
-The rotating bezel here is virtual, but it gives you a similar experience as on the Galaxy Watch and Galaxy Watch 3.
+The rotating bezel is virtual, but it gives you a similar experience as on the Galaxy Watch and Galaxy Watch 3.
 The only drawback is that when your fingers are wet or sweaty, it can be a bit difficult to use this feature (and as a sports watch, your hands may be slippery when trying to use it).

-As you would expect, GPS is built-in, and there are LTE versions available in both sizes as well.
-The Watch Active 2 also comes in a golf edition, with accurate course distances from over 40,000 courses worldwide, as well as fun, sporty bands, and colors in both sizes.
+As you would expect, GPS is built-in, and there are LTE versions available in both sizes.
+The Watch Active 2 also comes in a golf edition, with accurate course distances from over 40,000 courses worldwide, as well as fun, sporty bands and colors in both sizes.
 So if you're an avid golfer, that might just sway you to swing with this watch.

-Next-generation smartwatch Samsung Galaxy Watch 3
+Next-generation smartwatch: Samsung Galaxy Watch 3

-It took approximately two years for Samsung to update its popular Galaxy Watch, but that hasn't stopped it from continuing to be one of the most searched-for wearables on Android Central to this day.
-Fans are no doubt ecstatic to see it updated in the form of the Galaxy Watch 3.
+It took approximately two years for Samsung to update its popular Galaxy Watch, but that hasn't stopped it from continuing to be one of the most-searched-for wearables on Android Central to this day.
+So fans are no doubt ecstatic to see it updated in the form of the Galaxy Watch 3.

 Wait, you might be saying, what happened to the Galaxy Watch 2?
 Well, it never existed.
-Samsung skipped a generation in names because it felt that this watch was such a leap forward in terms of performance, and we think it might be on to something.
+Samsung skipped a generation in names because it felt that this watch was such a leap forward in performance, and we think it might be on to something.

-The latest version of the Galaxy Watch line comes with a host of new and exciting features, including a version of fall (trip) detection, the ability to control the smartwatch with hand gestures, and new watch faces and controls.
+The latest version of the Galaxy Watch line came with a host of new and exciting features, including a version of fall (trip) detection, the ability to control the smartwatch with hand gestures, and new watch faces and controls.
+Which were even further enhanced in the November 2021 software update.
 There are also new health, fitness, and lifestyle features, such as advanced running analysis and improved sleep monitoring.
 Samsung is also offering the ability to connect to over 120 video workouts via the Samsung Health app on your Galaxy smartphone.

-Unfortunately, some of the most significant health features won't be available to everyone at launch, and likely for some time to come.
-Just like the Watch Active 2, which was released in November 2019, the Watch 3 will only support blood oxygen reading and electrocardiogram in some locations such as South Korea and the U.S..
-This is particularly frustrating, as it has the sensors to do both now, and competitors have similar features enabled in other parts of the world.
+Unfortunately, some of the most significant health features won't be available to everyone at launch and likely for some time to come.
+Like the Watch Active 2, which was released in November 2019, the Watch 3 will only support blood oxygen reading and electrocardiogram in some locations such as South Korea and the U.S. This is particularly frustrating, as it has the sensors to do both now, and competitors have similar features enabled in other parts of the world.

-There is a 41mm version for smaller wrists priced at $399, and a larger 45mm version priced at $429.
-While the price of this watch is a substantial increase over the Active 2, it still sits on the lower end of premier smartwatches like the Apple Watch.
-It comes in stainless steel and titanium finish options, with bold colors such as the new Mystic Bronze to match the Note 20 Ultra, and a stealthy Mystic Black (which is the one I'd go for).
+There is a 41mm version for smaller wrists that retails for $299 and a larger 45mm version that retails for $399.
+While this watch's price is a substantial increase over the Active 2, it still sits on the lower end of premier smartwatches like the Apple Watch.
+It comes in stainless steel and titanium finish options, with bold colors such as the new Mystic Bronze to match the Note 20 Ultra and a stealthy Mystic Black (which is the one I'd go for).

 Which should you buy?

-When it comes to smartwatches, the smart buying advice is generally to purchase the newest device available.
+When it comes to smartwatches, buying advice is generally to purchase the newest device available.
 Even more so than smartphones, generational upgrades can perform exponentially better than previous versions.

 That's why when forced to pick a winner, I'd have to recommend that if you're considering both the Samsung Galaxy Watch 3 and the Samsung Galaxy Watch Active 2 that you go with the newer option.
 Yes, the newer Watch 3 is more expensive, but if you get the 41mm Bluetooth stainless steel version, it comes in cheaper than the larger LTE Active 2.
 I know that's not exactly apples to apples (or Galaxies to Galaxies), but they're not as far apart as you'd imagine.
 And you can expect that the Watch 3 will have some deals and sales over the coming months as well.

-Despite my official recommendation, I still think the Galaxy Watch Active 2 is still one heck of a smartwatch.
+Despite my official recommendation, I think the Galaxy Watch Active 2 is still one heck of a smartwatch.
 That's why it's one of our favorite Android smartwatches.
 It packs a ton of useability features, excellent performance, and comparable battery life at significant price savings.
-If you elect to go with this wearable, you're not going to regret it.
+So if you elect to go with this wearable, you're not going to regret it.

 Latest and greatest